-Course Evaluation on Total number o of students evalu ated: 1
+Course Evaluation Total number of students evaluated: 1

-A В С D E FX
+Α В С D E FX

 0 % 0 % 0 % 0 % 0 % 100 %

 Teacher: Mgr.
 Nina Kollárová, PhD.
 Date of last change: 10.3.2022

-Approved by: prof. PaedDr.
-Alena Kačmárová, PhD.
+University: University of Prešov

+Faculty: Faculty of Arts

+Course code: 1IPTA/DELI/22 Course title: Translation of children's literature (elective course)

+Type, scope and method of training activities: lecture/seminar, 1/1, combined

+Number of credits: 3

+Suggested semester: 1. - 3.

+Cycle: 2nd

+Prerequisites:

-University: University of Prešov Faculty: Faculty of Arts Course code: 1IPTA/DELI/22 Course title: Translation of children's literature (elective course) Type, scope and method of training activitie s: lecture/seminar, 1/1, combined Number of credits: 3 Suggested semester: 1. - 3.
-Cycle: 2nd Prerequisites: Conditions for passing the course: Form of completion: the subject is completed • essary to complete the following components: ns throughout the semester is required - max 20 pts. - its continuous assignments, always with a new analyzed - flect individual texts, the student writes down all his/her form the basis for discussion at seminars - max 40 pts. urse, the student will submit the analytical seminar paper of the semester.
-The topic of the seminar paper is the comparison and critical evaluation of the essary to achieve a result of min.
+Form of completion: the subject is completed by continuous assessment.

+To successfully complete the course, it is necessary to complete the following components:

+- 1. Active participation in seminar discussions throughout the semester is required max 20 pts. - 2.
+During the semester, the student submits continuous assignments, always with a new analyzed text.
+The aim of the assignment is to reflect individual texts, the student writes down all his/her observations.
+The prepared assignments form the basis for discussion at seminars max 40 pts. - 3.
+In order to successfully complete the course, the student will submit the analytical seminar paper (four standard pages) in the 12th week of the semester.
+The topic of the seminar paper is the comparison and critical evaluation of the original and translation max 40 pts.

+To successfully complete the course, it is necessary to achieve a result of min.
 50%.
-In accordance with the Study Regulations of the Faculty of Arts, I PU for being awarded grade A, it is necessary to achieve a score in the range of 100 - 90 pts, for grade B 89 - 80 pts, for grade C 79 - 70 pts, for grade D 69 - 60 pts, for grade E 59 - 50 pts.
-The point range 5 50 - 0 will be awarded an FX.
-Number of credits and time frame for the cor nditions for passing the course: Each week of the semester, teaching the weeks x 2 h = 26 h. e subject: 1 hour of the lecture, 1 hour of the seminar: 13 2.
+In accordance with the Study Regulations of the Faculty of Arts, PU for being awarded grade A, it is necessary to achieve a score in the range of 100 - 90 pts, for grade B 89 - 80 pts, for grade C 79 - 70 pts, for grade D 69 - 60 pts, for grade E 59 - 50 pts.
+The point range 50 - 0 will be awarded an FX.

+Number of credits and time frame for the conditions for passing the course:

+- 1. Each week of the semester, teaching the subject: 1 hour of the lecture, 1 hour of the seminar: 13 weeks $x = 26 \, h$. - 2.
 Each week of the semester, the student reads literary texts according to syllabus (individual work) for 11 weeks x 2 h = 22 h.
-During the seme ester, the student submits continuous assignments, always writes one seminar paper per semester $(1 \times 10 h = 10 h)$.
-Total - 51 h.
-3. Individual study of materials - 12 weeks x 2 hours = 24 hours.
-Total - 3 credits - total time - 96 hours Study results: a student Knowledge - After completion of the course V1: defines and identifies basic translation translation s; specifics of the literature for children and youth in o-called child's aspect, translation of the principle, etc.). n and youth (fairy tale, comic, poetry, detective, YAL, - al children's literature, so-called crossover literature.
-V3: understands the different developments in the literature for children and youth and its translation; V4: applies his/her knowledge from other fields of study (e.g. translatology, linguistics, literature theory) in the analysis of specific texts Skills - After completion of the course, a stud Z1: forms his/her own critical interpretation Z2: identifies key issues in the original and in Z3: integrates his/her knowledge from other - 24: carries out regular work with the text, ind lividual outputs (continuous assignments, seminar work).
+During the semester, the student submits continuous assignments, always with a new analyzed text (7 x 2 h = 14 h), writes one seminar paper per semester (1 x 10 h = 10 h).
+Total -51 h. - 3.
+Individual study of materials -12 weeks x 2 hours = 24 hours.

+- V1: defines and identifies basic translation trends in the literature for children and youth; - V2: knows the poetics of selected authors; specifics of the literature for children and youth in translation (age different reader, the so-called child's aspect, translation of the principle, etc.).
+Profile genres of literature for children and youth (fairy tale, comic, poetry, detective, YAL, fantasy).
+Intentional and non-intentional children's literature, so-called crossover literature. - V3: understands the different developments in the literature for children and youth and its translation; - V4: applies his/her knowledge from other fields of study (e.g. translatology, linguistics, literature theory...) in the analysis of specific texts.

+- Z1: forms his/her own critical interpretation and reflection of the text; - Z2: identifies key issues in the original and in translation; - Z3: integrates his/her knowledge from other disciplines; - Z4: carries out regular work with the text, individual outputs (continuous assignments, seminar work).

+Z5: applies strategies for balancing cultural differences (substitution, analogy, internal explanatory note...).

+K1: uses critical thinking;